Last updated:

 This is where CRO (Conversion Rate Optimization) or A/B testing comes into play.

-CRO is the process of creating variations on your eCommerce site design with different messaging, layouts, tools, and navigation to see which performs best.
+CRO is the process of creating variations on your e-commerce site design with different messaging, layouts, tools, and navigation to see which performs best.

 Several CRO & A/B testing tools are available, like Google Optimize or Visual Website Optimizer.
-Not only do these help you optimize existing eCommerce store pages, but they can also help you design new ones based on what is converting the most for your users.
+Not only do these help you optimize existing e-commerce store pages, but they can also help you design new ones based on what is converting the most for your users.

 For instance, you might find that phone conversions are doing much better than tablets.
 Perhaps your page header text should be altered depending on device type to reflect this.